TMasak/AppStat/README.md

 All course materials will come here, in this repo.
-Check out [this manual](https://htmlpreview.github.io/?https://github.com/TMasak/StatComp/blob/master/Manuals/02_Github.html) from the previous course (MATH-517 Statisticl Computation and Visualization, a **mandatory prerequisite**, the course repo [here](https://github.com/TMasak/StatComp)) to see how to pull this repo (do not manually download the slides, etc.).
+Check out [this manual](https://htmlpreview.github.io/?https://github.com/TMasak/StatComp/blob/master/Manuals/02_Github.html) from the previous course (MATH-517 Statistical Computation and Visualization, a **mandatory prerequisite**, the course repo [here](https://github.com/TMasak/StatComp)) to see how to pull this repo (do not manually download the slides, etc.).